Home

 Skype Beta, 2003

 In August 2003, the application released the first public beta version of the program.
-The code of the application was written by Estonian developers Ahti Heinla, Priit Kasesalu, and Jaan Tallinn, who had also originally developed Kazaa.
-They used several IDEs and languages—Delphi, C, and C++, developing initial software clients for several operating systems, such as Windows, Linux, and Mac OS.
+The application’s code was written by Estonian developers Ahti Heinla, Priit Kasesalu, and Jaan Tallinn, who had also originally developed Kazaa.
+They used several IDEs and languages—Delphi, C, and C++- to develop initial software clients for several operating systems, such as Windows, Linux, and Mac OS.

 Skype Purchased by Microsoft, 2011

-The app was sold to eBay of San Jose, California, in September 2005, for approximately 2.5 billion USD.
-In May 2011 Microsoft purchased the application from eBay for 8.5 billion USD.
-Furthermore, Microsoft discontinued two of its own products: Windows Live Messenger and Lync.
+The app was sold to eBay in San Jose, California, in September 2005 for approximately 2.5 billion USD.
+In May 2011, Microsoft purchased the application from eBay for 8.5 billion USD.
+Furthermore, Microsoft discontinued two of its products: Windows Live Messenger and Lync.

 Frequently Asked Questions